mgcarnevali/NvProfileSwitcher/README.md

 `dev-<commit>`

-Official releases use semantic versions such as:
+Official releases use semantic version tags such as:

-`v1.0.0`
+`v1.1.2`

 ## Support